Buying and Selling Online Shouldn’t be This Complicated, Right?

 GM EFI Magazine wrote a guide on this a few years back, and it still holds water today.

 The same is true for an intake manifold, headers or the slightly used set of racing seats you pulled out of your old race car.
-Show multiple angles to help eliminate any need for concern from potential buyers.
+Show multiple angles to help eliminate any need for concern, or redundant questions, from potential buyers.

 4.)
 Provide as Much Information as Possible — I can’t count how many times I’ve seen a car for sale on Facebook, with only one image and a four word description of the car entirely: